garystafford/bedrock-titan-image-outpainting-example/README.md

 ## Prepare Local Environment

 Create Python virtual environment locally and install required packages (1x only).
-Script assume you already have a recent version of [Python 3](https://www.python.org/downloads/) installed and use a `python3` alias.
+Script assumes you already have a recent version of [Python 3](https://www.python.org/downloads/) installed and use a `python3` alias.

 ### Mac